srivats0603/Algos_Practice/README.md

 "ds_linked_list.py" - a simple class implementing linked list and few important methods like insert head-tail, iterate through the list

+"ds_linked_list_delete_node.py" - algo to delete a node from a linkedlist by value.

+"ds_linked_list_middle_node.py" - algo to find the middle node in a linked list.

 "fibonacci.py" - Generate fibonacci nth term using simple recursion.

 "fibonacci_memo.py" - Generate fibonacci nth term using recursion and memoization.